 Free 6-month Ironman training plan that’s simple to use

-With bricks, race-pace efforts, open-water swims and the tapering period, this 6-month, easy-to-follow Ironman training plan will take you up to your big Ironman race day in optimum condition
+With bricks, race efforts, open-water swims and tapering, this 6-month Ironman training plan will take you up to your big Ironman race day in top condition.

-Training for an Ironman is not something that should ever be taken lightly, but it is, ultimately, achievable.
+Training for an Ironman is not something that should ever be taken lightly, but it is ultimately very achievable with the right plan in place.
 Here’s all the advice you need to complete an Ironman in six months, plus a free training plan to follow to help you achieve the ultimate racing goal in triathlon.
-Enjoy the journey!

-Who is an Ironman triathlon suitable for and what level of fitness/ability will you need?
+Who is an Ironman triathlon suitable for and what ability?

 This race distance can take the fastest athletes around 7.5 hours, but most races have a cut-off of 17 hours.
 The biggest limiting factor is how much time you can dedicate to training.

 You must be cautious stepping up to this distance if you have previously struggled with injuries.
-Three years is roughly how long it takes to train for an Ironman if you’re starting from scratch.
+Three years is roughly how long it takes to train for an Ironman if you’re starting from scratch, meaning you can’t swim, bike, or run for more than a few minutes at a time.

-If you’re not ready to make the progession, check out our 70.3 Ironman training plans for now.
+If you’re not ready to make the progression, check out our 70.3 Ironman training plans for now and build your way up to full-distance.

-You will need a wetsuit, as all iron events are open water, goggles, a road bike, helmet and trainers.
-Unlike other distances, you may not choose to use a tri-suit, favouring comfort over speed.
+You will need a wetsuit, as all iron events are open water, goggles, a road bike, helmet and running shoes.
+Unlike other distances, you may not choose to use a tri-suit, but rather a fresh outfit for each distance to favour comfort over speed – the choice is yours.

 Many people ride in cycling kit and change into running gear in the second transition.
 You can do an Ironman in trainers and flat pedals but using the best clipless pedals for triathlon will be more efficient.

 Fueling an Ironman with the right nutrition is critical.
-Many races will have aid stations with course nutrition, but you can plan to use your own fuel and work out how to carry it or rely on the aid stations.
+Many races will have aid stations with course nutrition, so you can either plan to use your own tried and tested fuel and work out how to carry it, or rely on the aid stations.

 Free 6-month Ironman training plan